-Cardiff was made a county borough after the 1888 Local Government Act, and gained city status in 1905.
-Following the 1972 Local Government Act, in 1974

-Cardiff became a district of South Glamorgan County (SGC) and lost its independent status.
-Most of the conservation area designations were made during this time when Cardiff City Council was subjected to the influence of South Glamorgan County conservation of the historic environment.
-This is done by reviewing the publicly-available historic documents of Cardiff Council (Table 1), comparison of the changing boundaries with the Ordnance Survey maps of Cardiff city centre 1975-2012 which reflect the changing urban fabric, and interviewing a key decision-maker.
+Cardiff was made a county borough after the 1888 Local Government Act and gained city status in 1905.
+Following the 1972 Local Government Act, in 1974 Cardiff became a district of South Glamorgan County (SGC) and lost its independent status.
+Most of the conservation area designations were made during this time when Cardiff City Council was subject to the influence of South Glamorgan County Council.

-Council.
 In 1996 Cardiff regained its independence when becoming a unitary authority with the abolition of SGC.

-This paper studies the boundary changes of the six conservation areas in Cardiff city centre from 1975 to 2012, a period when the city started began its post-industrial regeneration and, at the same time, recognised the importance of the
+This paper studies the boundary changes of the six conservation areas in Cardiff city centre from 1975 to 2012, a period when the city began its post-industrial regeneration and, at the same time, recognized the importance of the conservation of the historic environment.
+This is done by reviewing the publicly available historic documents of Cardiff Council (Table 1), comparison of the changing boundaries with the Ordnance Survey maps of Cardiff city centre 1975-2012 which reflect the changing urban fabric, and interviewing a key decision-maker.